djdurban/crossfit_madtown/_hot-mammas/hot-mammas.md

 permalink: /hot-mammas/
 ---

-&nbsp;If you’re looking to develop speed, acceleration, coordination, strength, and power, or if you simply want to up your fitness game, then Olympic Lifting with CrossFit MadTown is for you.
+If you\'re looking to develop speed, acceleration, coordination, strength, and power, or if you simply want to up your fitness game, then Olympic Lifting with CrossFit MadTown is for you.
 Athletes will learn proper lifting technique, mechanics, breathing and body posture.
-Use this class as a method of non-competitive training and conditioning, or develop your technique so that you can compete on the MadTown Weight Lifting Club team—a team that won the 2011, 2014 and 2015 Wisconsin State Championships and has helped numerous athletes in qualifying for the USA National Championships.
+Use this class as a method of non-competitive training and conditioning, or develop your technique so that you can compete on the MadTown Weight Lifting Club team-a team that won the 2011, 2014 and 2015 Wisconsin State Championships and has helped numerous athletes in qualifying for the USA National Championships.

 ****

 Be on the team!
 To join the MadTown Weight Lifting Club team, you must first sign up for a USA Weightlifting membership .
-When registering, enter MadTown WLC as your club.&nbsp;
+When registering, enter MadTown WLC as your club.

 **Weightlifting Training Cost**